con-jo-ry/NaSa/nāmasaṅgīti_eng_only.md

 Commanding powers and great miracles,
 Wielding great driving force, with speed most great,
-Renowned as the great lord, of great majesty,
+Renowned great lord, of majesty supreme,
 Most valorous owing to his great strength, (39)

-Smashing the massive mountain of becoming,
+Smashing the massive mountain of becoming;
-Most firm from holding his supreme vajra,
+Forever firm through holding his great vajra;
-Great terrifying lord, the great cruel one,
+Great terrifying lord, the great cruel one;
-Provoking fear in great fearsome creatures,[^40-1] (40)
+Provoking fear in fearsome, great creatures;[^40-1] (40)

-[^40-1]: Vimalamitra understands what we translate as "fearsome beings" (Skt. mahābhaya; Tib. 'jigs chen) to refer to non-Buddhist gods such as Viṣṇu and Śiva.
+[^40-1]: Vimalamitra understands what we translate as "fearsome, great creatures" (Skt. *mahābhaya*; Tib. *'jigs chen*) to refer to non-Buddhist gods such as Viṣṇu and Śiva.
 Vilāsavajra, similarly, understands the word to refer to Śiva in his Mahābhairava form.

 Protector as the best of great *vidyā*s,[^41-1]
 Guru in being the best of great *mantra*s,
 Riding along the Mahāyāna's path,
 Himself the Mahāyāna's foremost way; (41)

 [^41-1]: Here we believe that the majority of witnesses of the Tibetan translations have suffered from corruption, with the word '*rig*' becoming '*rigs*'.
 Following the corrupted text, we may translate the name, 'the best of the great families'.
 This reading, along with its interpretations, appears to be common in Tibetan commentaries, including that of Vimalamitra.
 Witnesses of the text reading '*rig*' (*vidyā*) can also be found, and these are almost certainly to be regarded as correct.

 ## 6. The wisdom of the immaculate *dharmadhātu*

-He is the great Buddha Vairocana;
+He is Vairocana, the great Buddha;
 Great sage; observing great, intensive silence;[^42-1]
 Arising from the Way of Great Mantra;
-Being the Way of Great Mantra in essence; (42)
+He is the Way of Great Mantra in essence; (42)

-[^42-1]: At face value the Tibetan could be taken to mean 'endowed with great sageness'.
+[^42-1]: At face value, the Tibetan could be taken to mean 'endowed with great sageness'.

 Accomplished in the ten *pāramitā*s,